Noah050403/Noah050403/_posts/2019-9-25-Sequences.md

 Console.WriteLine(z);
 Console.ReadLine();
 ```
-This would output the integer 5.
+This would output the number 5.